Recurrent brief depression

-Recurrent brief depression (RBD) defines a mental disorder characterized by intermittent depressive episodes, not related to menstrual cycles in women, occurring between approximately 6–12 times per year, over at least one year or more fulfilling the diagnostic criteria for major depressive episodes (DSM-IV and ICD-10) except for duration in which RBD is less than 14 days (typically 5–7 days).
-Despite the short duration of the depressive episodes, such episodes are severe, and suicidal ideation and impaired function is rather common.
+Recurrent brief depression (RBD) is a mental disorder characterized by intermittent depressive episodes, not related to menstrual cycles in women, occurring between approximately 6–12 times per year.
+These episodes should occur over the course of at least one year or more, fulfilling the diagnostic criteria for major depressive episodes (DSM-IV and ICD-10) except for duration in which RBD is less than 14 days (typically 5–7 days).
+Despite the short duration of the depressive episodes, such episodes are severe, and suicidal ideation and impaired function are rather common.
 The majority of patients with RBD also report symptoms of anxiety and increased irritability.
 Hypersomnia is also rather frequent.
-About 1/2 of patients fulfilling diagnostic criteria for RBD may have additional short episodes of brief hypomania, which is a severity marker of RBD.
-RBD may be the only mental disorder present, however RBD may also occur as part of a history of recurrent major depressive episodes or bipolar disorders.
+RBD may be the only mental disorder present; however, RBD may also occur as part of a history of recurrent major depressive episodes or bipolar disorders.
 RBD is also seen among some patients with personality disorders.

 Prevalence

-Due to the lack of studies for RBD, the results for prevalence vary widely.
+Due to the lack of studies of RBD, the results for prevalence vary widely.
 The lifetime prevalence of RBD has been estimated at 16%, and the one-year prevalence at 5%.
 The World Health Organization project on "Psychological problems in general health care", which was based on primary care samples, reported a one-year prevalence of 3.7 – 9.9%.
 However, none of these studies differentiate between RBD with and without a history of other mood disorders (e.g. major depression).
 DSM-IV field trial estimated the lifetime of RBD only to be about 2%.